majorleaguetagpro/Rules/README.md

 ### Section 6 - MLTP Drops
 1. Players who are dropped from MLTP rosters can be added to a mLTP roster after Week 4 if they are not picked back up by another MLTP team (before the deadline).
 2. They must be dropped 48 hours before roster transactions lock (12PM Eastern on Sundays.
 Drops must occur by 12PM Eastern on Friday.) to be eligible for the upcoming week's matches.
-5. Priority for additions will be given based on Wavier Points.
-   * Waiver points are earned after Week 4 based on standings.
-Teams receive (24 - Standings Points) in Waiver points.
-   * Waiver points can be lost by a team using their 1 call-up (4 points) or by adding a previously dropped minors player (2 points).
-   * The more waiver points that a team has at the transaction deadline, the higher their priority is in selecting which MLTP drop they receive, if any.
+3. Priority for additions will be given in reverse order of the standings.
+If a mLTP team elects to call up a player in the week 4 transaction period, then they will not be eligible to add an MLTP drop in the Week 4 transaction period unless all other teams opt to not add the dropped player.
-6. Dropped players can opt to not be eligible for addition to a Minors roster.
+4. Dropped players can opt to not be eligible for addition to a Minors roster.
 They are automatically ineligible if they signed up as unavailable on Mondays.
-7. Once added to a Minors team, players may not be called back up to a Majors team apart from a one-week loan.
+5. Once added to a Minors team, players may not be called back up to a Majors team apart from a one-week loan.

 ### Section 7 - Loans
 1. Any current mLTP or NLTP player is eligible to be loaned by a MLTP team.